-Click below to download a facesheet of our current internal medicine residents, or read below to learn more about members of the program.
+Click button to download a facesheet of our current internal medicine residents, or read below to learn more about members of the program.

 I grew up between France and the US, moving every few years, before deciding to venture south for college and attending Wake Forest University.
 I've been fortunate to travel to 27 countries and hope to see many more – I once skied through three countries (France, Italy, and Switzerland) on the same day!